Radio

 Data source | Where the values live (taxonomy, custom field, post attribute) |

 Default label | Set a label to include an “Any” choice above the other radio buttons.
-The label is optional: leave it blank to remove the “Any” option.
+The label is optional: leave it blank to entirely remove the “Any” option.
+It is also possible to hide the “Any” option if it is the only option left, or if there are no other selections.
 Note: this label is translatable with the facetwp_i18n hook. |

-Parent term | If the facet’s Data source is a hierarchical taxonomy and you want to display only child terms of a specific parent, enter the parent’s term ID.
-Use only one term ID.
+Parent term | This setting is only visible if the facet’s selected Data Source is a taxonomy.
+If this is a hierarchical taxonomy and you want to display only child terms of a specific parent term, enter the parent’s term ID (the number only).
+Enter only one term ID.
 (Note: don’t use this in a multilingual setup, because the parent term IDs will be different for each language). |

-Value modifiers | Enter a list of values (one per line, without commas) to include or exclude from the facet’s choices.
-The values need to match the label (not the slug) of the value exactly, including spaces and capitalization.
-See the explanation below.
-If they don’t work, see this page for more info. |
+Value modifiers | Enter a list of facet values (one per line, without commas) to include or exclude.
+The values need to match the label (not the slug) of the facet choice exactly, including spaces and capitalization.

 Show ghosts | Show choices that would return zero results?
 See the explanation below. |